Edgewell Personal Care Company (EPC): History, Ownership, Mission, How It Works & Makes Money

 Edgewell Personal Care Company's Ownership Breakdown

-Shareholder Type Ownership, % (Approx. End 2024) Notes
+Shareholder Type Ownership, % Notes

 Edgewell Personal Care Company's Leadership

-• Daniel J. Sullivan: Chief Financial Officer
+• Francesca Weissman: Chief Financial Officer (CFO).

-• Paul Hibbert: Chief Supply Chain Officer
+• Paul Hibbert: Chief Supply Chain Officer.

 Edgewell Personal Care Company (EPC) Mission and Values

-Official Purpose Statement
+Official Mission Statement

 Edgewell Personal Care Company (EPC) How It Works